Which of the following is a type of accounting primarily concerne... | Study Prep in Pearson+

-Which of the following is a type of accounting primarily concerned with providing information to internal management for decision-making purposes?
+Which of the following is a type of accounting primarily concerned with providing information to internal users for decision-making purposes?

 A